Man pursued and fatally shot by law enforcement near Tenino Nov. 14 has been identified

 A man who was pursued and later fatally shot in a confrontation with law enforcement near Tenino on Nov.
 14 has been identified, according to the Thurston County Coroner’s Office.

-Phymor Tenry, 21, of Gresham, Oregon, died at the scene with multiple gunshot wounds, Coroner Gary Warnock said Sunday.
+Phymor Tenry, 21, of Gresham, Oregon, died at the scene of multiple gunshot wounds, Coroner Gary Warnock said Sunday.

 Five people — three Lewis County deputies, a Centralia officer and a Chehalis officer — have been placed on paid administrative leave while the investigation is conducted.